 Note: 2 of the Unit 3/4 sequences can be a VET or SbAT

 A VCE course chosen by students will consist of compulsory and interest based studies.
-English is a compulsory study, and students must choose a minimum of five other interest based subjects.
+Choosing a subject from the English group is compulsory, and students must choose a minimum of five other interest based subjects.
 Students may choose all Humanities/Arts or all Science/Maths or a mixture of both.

 Students may develop an appropriate course of study from: